Case Details

 What Were the Facts of This Case?

-The Appellant, Mui Jia Jun, and Tan Kah Ho were both Malaysian nationals who knew each other prior to the events.
-They resided in Malaysia at the material time and were introduced through a mutual friend known as “Shao Yang” or “Ah Yang”.
-The case was unusual in one important respect: the Appellant was not found in possession of the drugs that formed the subject matter of the trafficking charges.
-As a result, the statutory presumptions in ss 17 and 18 of the Misuse of Drugs Act (MDA) concerning possession, purpose of possession, and knowledge of the nature of the drugs did not apply to him.
+The appellant, Mui Jia Jun, and Tan Kah Ho were both Malaysian nationals known to each other prior to the events.
+At the material time, both resided in Malaysia.
+They were tried together in the High Court on two counts of trafficking in controlled drugs in furtherance of their common intention.
+The appellant was not found in possession of the drugs that formed the subject matter of the charges.
+As a result, the statutory presumptions in ss 17 and 18 of the Misuse of Drugs Act (Cap 185) relating to possession, purpose of possession, and knowledge of the nature of the drugs were not engaged in the usual way.

-On 21 February 2014, Tan entered Singapore through Tuas Checkpoint at about 5.58am.
-Later that day, at about 6.45am, Tan delivered a blue bag containing three bundles of drugs to Low Johnnie at City Plaza, a shopping mall at 810 Geylang Road.
-CNB officers arrested Tan and Low shortly thereafter.
-The blue bag was seized and marked “B”.
-The three bundles were cut open during investigations, and each bundle contained a Ziploc bag covered with cling wrap and multiple layers of black tape.
-The relevant coverings and underlying bags were marked B1/B2/B3 and B1A/B2A/B3A respectively.
-The Illicit Drugs Laboratory analysis showed that the contents contained not less than 21.74g of diamorphine, which formed the basis of the first charge.
+On 21 February 2014, Tan entered Singapore via Tuas Checkpoint at about 5.58am.
+Later that day, at about 6.45am, Tan delivered a blue bag containing three bundles of drugs to Low Johnnie at City Plaza (810 Geylang Road).
+CNB officers arrested Tan and Low shortly thereafter and seized the blue bag (marked “B”).
+The three bundles were cut open and each was found to contain a Ziploc bag of powdery substance.
+The Ziploc bags were covered with cling wrap and multiple layers of black tape.
+The relevant components were marked and submitted to the Illicit Drugs Laboratory of the Health Sciences Authority (HSA), which found that the contents contained not less than 21.74g of diamorphine.
+These drugs formed the subject matter of the first charge against the appellant.

-After Tan’s arrest, CNB officers searched his car and recovered a white plastic bag containing seven bundles of drugs.
-This white plastic bag was identified as the “Jorano bag of drugs”, which the Prosecution claimed the Appellant had handed to Tan.
+After Tan’s arrest, CNB officers searched Tan’s car and recovered a white plastic bag containing seven bundles of drugs.
+This white plastic bag was identified as the “Jorano bag of drugs” which the Prosecution claimed the appellant had handed to Tan.
 It was marked “A1”.
-The seven bundles were cut open and analysed.
-Three bundles contained crystalline substance; the analysis showed not less than 323.7g of methamphetamine.
-These drugs formed the basis of the second charge.
-The Prosecution’s case against the Appellant therefore depended heavily on Tan’s testimony that he received the drugs from the Appellant and that the Appellant directed him on whom to deliver to and in what sequence.
+The seven bundles were cut open and found to contain crystalline substance in quantities relevant to the second charge.
+The extract indicates that the second charge concerned trafficking in methamphetamine, with the HSA analysis finding not less than 323.7g of methamphetamine (as reflected in the charge particulars).
+The Prosecution’s theory was that the appellant’s involvement lay in providing the drugs (through the Jorano bag) and directing the delivery (through instructions communicated to Tan).

 What Were the Key Legal Issues?